What is the ideal heart rate range for each race distance?

 Resting heart rate

 The resting heart rate refers precisely to the number of times our heart beats per minute when we are not doing any physical exercise.
-This valor is taken when we first wake up, since this is the moment when our heart is most relaxed.
+This value is taken when we first wake up, since this is the moment when our heart is most relaxed.

 What is the ideal heart rate range for each running distance, rest

-As we have already said, some heart rate monitors are currently capable of measuring this valor, to do so, put on the heart rate monitor before getting up or doing any other activity.
+As we have already said, some heart rate monitors are currently capable of measuring this value, to do so, put on the heart rate monitor before getting up or doing any other activity.
 Breathe deeply and stay relaxed until the measurement is complete.
 It is best to calculate this valor for several consecutive days to obtain more accurate data.
 While you are taking the measurement, make sure there are no distractions, do not talk or make any movements that may alter your heart rate.

 Running frequency